Unity-Technologies/obstacle-tower-env/README.md

 * v2.0 Obstacle Tower Challenge Round 2 Release.
    * Towers can now be generated with up to 100 floors.
    * Additional visual themes, obstacles, enemy types, and floor difficulties added.
    * Additional reset parameters added to customize generated towers.
+Go [here](./reset-parameters.md) for details on the parameters and their values.
    * Various bugs fixed and performance improvements.